Back

 The easiest ways to enjoy fennel seeds are either to chew some after meals, mixed some in with your favorite grain or sauce, or made into a tea.
 To make fennel tea, lightly crush 1-2 teaspoons seeds with the back of a spoon or in a mortar and pestle.
 Pour on boiling water and let steep for 10-15 minutes.
 Enjoy as-is or with a little raw honey or lemon.

 No matter how you prepare it, be sure to make time to savor the many health benefits of fennel.
-Also, check out this Throat Tea recipe featuring Fennel.
+Also, learn where fennel lands in this fascinating article about the 6 Tastes of Ayurveda Explained.